Moses led his people through the desert on the journey to the Holy Land.

 Nightmares and scars on his body and soul are remainders of this past.
 How many people he killed, he doesn’t know – but he dreams of a future.

 As a deserter, he lived for five months in poor circumstances in an Ethiopian refugee camp.
 The escape to Israel appeared to him as the only possibility to outrun his murderous past and his unbearable present.

-He wished to go to Europe.
-But how was this possible without a passport?
-His residence permit in Israel would expire in a few months.
-Hiyoba was in a panic and feared that the Israeli officials would send him back to Egypt, or worse, to Eritrea where he would surely face the death penalty as a deserter.
+He wishes to go to Europe.
+But how is this possible without a passport?
+His residence permit in Israel will expire in a few months.
+Hiyoba is in panic and fears that the Israeli officials will send him back to Egypt, or worse, to Eritrea where he would surely face the death penalty as a deserter.
 He figured out by now that Israel isn’t the Holy Land for him.

 Hiyoba, 21 years old, a former child soldier who should be given a new start, but instead he has his end in front of his eyes once more.
 He doesn’t want to give up, he is a fighter.
 However, sometimes he asks himself if a “Holy Land” exists for him at all.